 Erin pairs personal experience with research and is passionate about sharing personal finance advice with others.
 Previously, she was a freelancer focusing on the credit card side of finance, but has branched out since then to cover other aspects of personal finance.
 Erin is well-versed in traditional media with reporting, interviewing and research, as well as using graphic design and video and audio storytelling to share with her readers.

 Alaska Airlines to Buy Hawaiian: Get Bonus Miles Now

 How to use the Alaska Airlines credit card and frequent flyer program to save on trips to Hawaii, Alaska and beyond.

 Deferring capital gains taxes might be at the top of the list, but growing your portfolio and your wealth and helping with estate planning are also compelling reasons.

 Types of Credit Cards Explained

 Learn more about the different types of credit cards available to you.

 How Do Credit Cards Work?
 APR, Interest and Fees Explained

-Using a credit card can be a flexible, useful way to shop, as long as you understand how they work and how to use them.
+Using a credit card can be a flexible, useful way to shop, as long as you understand how it works and how to use it.